igloo-io/igloo/README.md

 ### Repository Structure

 This project is a Cargo workspace, making it easy to manage multiple interconnected packages.
-Here’s a guide to the most important directories:
+Here's a guide to the most important directories:

 * `/api`: Contains the `.proto` definitions for all network communication.
 This is the blueprint for how our distributed components talk to each other.
 * `/crates`: Contains all the core Rust source code for Igloo.